microsoft/code-push-server/cli/README.md

 ## Usage

-After installing CodePush CLI globally, it will be available under `code-push-standalone`.
+After installing CodePush CLI globally or as a dev dependency, it will be available under `code-push-standalone`.

 ## Account Management